sashastadler/crunge-notes/Notes/Locations/King's Call.md

 #### Burnt End

 The lowest tier of King's Call.
 Shady.
 High crime.
+Has The Shitter's Gate.

 ### Notable people
 - a